Last updated: 9 September 2020

 So, which of these newcomers can you rely on to give you a good deal, and which is the best small energy supplier for you, if any?
 Our handy guide is here to help.

 Energy suppliers are described by size based on their customer base.
-At the top of the scale are the big six – well-established energy companies that have the market share of energy customers in the UK.
+At the top of the scale are the big six – well-established energy companies that have the largest market share of energy customers in the UK.

 Many small companies model a whole ethos around renewable energy, which makes them a highly appealing choice, but some members of the big six also have renewable offerings.

 In 2019 alone, almost half a dozen small energy suppliers went bust.
 That said, the risk shouldn’t stop you from taking advantage of a great deal.
-If your company does go bust, Ofgem will step in to place you on a new tariff with a new supplier – this is a plan you are free to leave without exit fees, so you can compare energy deals and find a better supplier if you wish.
+If your supplier does go bust, Ofgem will step in to place you on a new tariff with a new supplier – this is a plan you are free to leave without exit fees, so you can compare energy deals and find a better supplier if you wish.
 There will be no disruption to your service, the only difference will be that you may have to pay a slightly higher bill for the month the business fails, as the ‘deemed’ tariff that the Ofgem-selected supplier places you on will likely be more than your previous plan.

-Some small energy suppliers may offer great deals but do so with limitations.
-Prepaid meters, Economy 7 tariffs and smart meter rollout, for example, may not be offered by the smallest companies.
+While some energy suppliers offer great deals, they may also come with limitations.
+Prepaid meters, Economy 7 tariffs, and smart meter rollout, for example, may not be offered by the smallest companies.
 Other extras that the big six can offer, such as boiler cover or EV tariffs if you have an electric vehicle, are also rarely available from smaller suppliers.